Negarasu/ASLUM.py/README.md

 ## Installation

 ### Requirements for Installing Packages
-Before installing ASLUMpy, ensure you meet the following requirements:
+Before installing ASLUM.py, ensure you meet the following requirements:

 - **Python**: Make sure you have Python installed and available from the command line.
 You can check this by running: